 |Purpose:||The Templetons would like to encourage capable young Christian men and women to consider service to the Lord through medical and scientific careers.|

-A maximum of three individual scholarships per Upper School class – rising 9th, 10th, 11th, 12th.
+A maximum of three individual scholarships per Upper School class for current DC students – rising 9th, 10th, 11th, 12th.

 Students currently attending DC as well as those students making application to enroll in DC may apply.